qianachen/ChromBERT-tools/docs/source/index.rst

 **ChromBERT** is a pre-trained deep learning model designed to capture genome-wide co-association patterns of ~1,000 transcription regulators and to learn context-specific transcriptional regulatory networks (TRNs).

-**ChromBERT-tools** is a lightweight toolkit that exposes core ChromBERT functionality through easy-to-use command-line tools (CLI).
+**ChromBERT-tools** is a lightweight toolkit designed to generate and interpret regulation-informed embeddings derived from ChromBERT, providing user-friendly command-line interfaces (CLIs) and Python APIs.

 Features
 --------

-* **Easy-to-use CLI**: Simple command-line interface for common ChromBERT tasks
+* **Easy-to-use CLI**: Simple command-line interface
 * **Flexible**: Works with hg38 (human) and mm10 (mouse) genomes, and different resolutions
 * **Comprehensive**: Tools for embedding, imputation, inference, and driver factor analysis
 * **Cell-specific**: Support for cell-type specific analysis